 - Childeric II (reigned 662-675).
 Son of Clovis II.
 Ruler of Austrasia.
 Took over Neustria and Burgundy in 673, through a successful campaign.
 He united all Frankish realms under his rule and tried to restore royal authority.
 His corporal punishments of nobles led to his assassination.
 His wife Bilichild and son Dagobert were also assassinated.

 - Theuderic III (reigned 673, 675-691).
 Son of Clovis II.
 Ruler of Neustria and Burgundy.
 Succeeded his brother Clotaire III in 673, but was quickly deposed by Childeric II.
 He reclaimed his thrones in 675.
 He inherited Austrasia in 679, uniting all Frankish realms under his rule.
 However Austrasia and Neustria continued having separate Mayors of the Palace, who competed for power.
 At times even warring against each other.

 - Clovis III (reigned 675-676).
 Supposed illegitimate son of Clotaire III, though his origins are disputed.
 Ruler of Austrasia.
 A puppet of Ebroin, Mayor of the Palace in Neustria, against his rival Pepin of Herstal.
 Probably died young.

 - Dagobert II (reigned 676-679).
 Son of Sigebert III.
 Ruler of Austrasia.
-He had been disinherited in favor of his adoptive brother Childebert.
-He had become a monk, spending most of his life in Ireland.
-Recalled and offered the throne, though not its power.
+He had been disinherited in favor of his adoptive brother Childebert, and gone off to be a monk in Ireland before later being recalled and offered the throne—though not its power.
 Killed in a suspicious "hunting accident", having no heirs of his own.